JoshuaGrams/philtre2d/doc/objects/Body.md

 	* Available shape(fixture) properties are: 'sensor', 'categories', 'mask', 'group', 'friction', 'density', and 'restitution'.
 * __body_prop__ <kbd>table</kbd> - Any non-default properties for the body.
 	* Available body properties are: 'linDamp', 'angDamp', 'bullet', 'fixedRot', and 'gScale'.
-* __ignore_parent_transform__ <kbd>bool</kbd> - For dynamic and static bodies only: if the body should be created at global `x`, `y`, and `angle`, rather than interpreting those as local to its parent.
-After creation, these body types will completely ignore their parent's transform, as usual.

 Trigger Bodies
 --------------